25 years of Forestry Education for the Community

 Come spend the day or a few hours and explore how the different parts of a forest are connected to make up a dynamic living system; and how people and all parts of the environment are dependent on one another.
 Natural resource managers and specialists are on site to provide information on a wide-range of forestry and forest management topics.

-This year the Family Forestry Expo is scheduled for May 6 through May 11 with the theme of "Celebrating Forests for People."
-The fifth grade student portion of the event is held May 6 through May 10.
-On Saturday, May 11 families are invited to share in expo activities from 9am to 3pm at the Trumbell Creek Educational Forest, located about two miles north of the junction of US Highway 2 and Montana Highway 40, just west of Columbia Falls, Montana.
+This year the Family Forestry Expo is scheduled for May 4 through May 9 with the theme of "Forests-Landscapes of Many Uses."
+The fifth grade student portion of the event is held May 4 through May 8.
+On Saturday, May 9 families are invited to share in expo activities from 9am to 3pm at the Trumbell Creek Educational Forest, located about two miles north of the junction of US Highway 2 and Montana Highway 40, just west of Columbia Falls, Montana.

 Family Forestry Expo for Area Students and Families